KaktusLab/sql_metrics/README.md

       request
     )

-The gem automaticall filters bots for you using the user_agent property from the rails request object...you can disable this if you want:
+The gem automatically filters bots for you using the user_agent property from the rails request object...you can disable this if you want:

     SqlMetrics.track(
       'event_name',